About the College

 - One of only two wool research labs in the United States.

-To create environments where people excel through innovative learning, discovery and outreach programs in agriculture and natural resources.
+To create environments where students, faculty, staff and stakeholders benefit from innovative learning, discovery and outreach programs in agriculture and natural resources.

-As a land grant institution, Montana State University provides education, research, and extension/outreach programs focused to meet the changing needs of Montana.
-The College of Agriculture and the Montana Agricultural Experiment Station generate and disseminate superior knowledge and technological solutions to increase the competitiveness of communities capturing value from Montana's agricultural and natural resources, preserve environmental quality, and improve the quality of life for all our citizens.
+Montana State University provides education, research, and outreach programs focused to meet the changing needs of Montana.
+The College of Agriculture and the Montana Agricultural Experiment Station generate and disseminate superior knowledge and technological solutions to increase the competitiveness of Montana's communities, preserve environmental quality, and improve the quality of life for all our citizens.